Date:

 Rick Rubin

-Time magazine recognized him as one of the 100 most influencers!
+Time magazine recognised him as one of the 100 most influencers of the world!
 Winner of a number of awards, idol of rockers such as Aerosmith and hip-hoppers Run-D.M.C.Rick Rubin is widely regarded as one of the greatest producers in history.
-His approach is extremely simple, but also very clever: in the process of creating an album or a single, Rick just backslidesHe allows the performers to make their own decisions and experiment, but if he thinks it can be done better, he will give a "signal".
+His approach is extremely simple, but also very clever: in the process of creating an album or single, Rick simply backslidesHe allows the performers to make their own decisions and experiment, but if he thinks it can be done better, he will give a "signal".
 He allows the performers to make their own decisions and experiment, but if he feels that they can do better, he will certainly give a "signal".
 As a rule, he does not speak directly, but asks thought-provoking questions that open up new visions and possibilities.

 It is for freedomthat he creates in the studio and is adored for it.
-Rubin has worked in a multitude of genres throughout his career, but his greatest feats in the rock space have involved Slayer, Tom Petty ("Wildflowers") and the Red Hot Chili Peppers ("Blood Sugar S.x Magik").
+Rubin has worked in a multitude of genres throughout his career, but his greatest exploits in the rock space have been in the field of music.
+Slayer, Tom Petty ("Wildflowers") and the Red Hot Chili Peppers ("Blood Sugar S.x Magik").

 Matt Lang